ignasipuch/pelissimo/README.md

    * **1.3. pele_fetcher.py**: Script that fetches specific snapshot of a simulation.

+   * **1.4. rmsd.py**: Script that prepares all to run an rmsd calculation in MN4.

+ * <b> 2. protocol:</b> Directory with code related to the pelissimo protocol that is being assembled.

- * <b> 2. corrector:</b> Directory containing the code involved in the correction of the energies of a simulation.
+   * <b> 2.1 corrector:</b> Directory containing the code involved in the correction of the energies of a simulation.

-   * **2.1. correction.py**: Script that retrieves entropy and strain corrections and implements them in the reports of the  induced fit simulation.
+     * **2.1.1 correction.py**: Script that retrieves entropy and strain corrections and implements them in the reports of the  induced fit simulation.

- * <b> 3. entropy:</b> Directory with the code related to the Ligand Conformational Entropy (LiCE) calculation
+   * <b> 2.2 entropy:</b> Directory with the code related to the Ligand Conformational Entropy (LiCE) calculation

-   * **3.1 lice.py**: Script that reads the results from dihedral clustering and further processes information to obtain an entropy change.
+     * **2.2.1 lice.py**: Script that reads the results from dihedral clustering and further processes information to obtain an entropy change.

-   * **3.2. dihedral_clustering.py**: Script that calculates dihedral angles for all the rotatable bonds in all the conformations reached by the ligand in a simulation.
+     * **2.2.2 dihedral_clustering.py**: Script that calculates dihedral angles for all the rotatable bonds in all the conformations reached by the ligand in a simulation.
 This information will be used to cluster conformations.

-   * **3.3. entropy.py**: Script that ensembles the other two to make a complete entropy analysis of a simulation.
+     * **2.2.3 entropy.py**: Script that ensembles the other two to make a complete entropy analysis of a simulation.

- * <b> 4. initial_files:</b> Directory with an example of the necessary files to perform a full simulation of the protocol.
+   * <b> 2.3 initial_files:</b> Directory with an example of the necessary files to perform a full simulation of the protocol.

- * <b> 5. strain:</b> Directory with the code related to the calculation of the Ligand Internal Energy (LInEn).
+   * <b> 2.4 strain:</b> Directory with the code related to the calculation of the Ligand Internal Energy (LInEn).

-   * **5.1. linen.py**: Script to calculate LInEN with a PELE simulation of the ligand.
+     * **2.4.1. linen.py**: Script to calculate LInEN with a PELE simulation of the ligand.

- * <b> 6. structural:</b> Directory with the code related to the rmsd calculation of the protein-ligand induced fit simulation.

-   * **6.1. rmsd.py**: Script that prepares all to run an rmsd calculation in MN4.

 ## Examples